Julian Wittich Musician Website

 Editable

 An important part of this project was for Julian to be able to edit the app on his own, without having to edit any HTML or Markdown files.
-I came up with two ways for him to do that, all through his Google account:
+Most solutions to this are a CMS (like WordPress or Contentful), but setting one up and maintaining it felt like overkill.

 • Blogger